-Notes

-Actuarially determined contribution rates are calculated as of December 31 each year, which are 12 months prior to the beginning of the fiscal year in which contributions are reported.
+Notes Actuarially determined contribution rates are calculated as of December 31 each year, which are 12

-Methods and Assumptions Used to Determine 2017 Contribution Rates:
+Methods and Assumptions Used to Determine 2018 Contribution Rates:

-Actuarial Cost Method: Aggregate entry age normal Amortization Method: Level percentage of payroll, closed Remaining Amortization Period: 26-year closed period Asset Valuation Method: 5-year smoothed market; 20% corridor Wage Growth: 3.5% Price Inflation: 2.75%, approximate; No explicit price inflation assumption is used in this valuation.
-Salary Increases: 3.75% to 14.5%, including inflation Investment Rate of Return: 7.5% Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition; last updated for the 2014 valuation pursuant to an experience study of the period 2011 to 2013.
-Mortality: For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+Actuarial Cost Method: Aggregate entry age normal Level percentage of payroll, closed

+Remaining Amortization Period: 25-year closed period

+Asset Valuation Method: 5-year smoothed market; 20% corridor

+Wage Growth: 3.5% Price Inflation: 2.75%

+Salary Increases: 3.75% to 14.5%, including inflation

+Investment Rate of Return: 7.5%

+Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition; last updated for the 2014 valuation pursuant to an experience study of the period 2011 to generational projection scale MP-2014 (base year 2012).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table, with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
 The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table, applying the same adjustments that were applied for non-disabled lives.
-For active members, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF-specific non-disabled lives.
-For active members, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 bit adjustments to match current IMRF experience.
+For active members, an IMRF-specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
+The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.